-Errors and omissions insurance (or E&O insurance for short) is a type of commercial liability coverage.
+Errors and omissions (E&O) insurance is a type of commercial liability coverage.
 It protects your business against claims arising from your negligent acts or your failure to provide the level of advice or service the plaintiff expected.
-E&O coverage is also called professional liability or malpractice insurance.
+E&O coverage is also called professional liability insurance.

 Business professionals like architects, physicians, and computer consultants hold themselves out as experts in their field.
 These individuals are expected to meet the standards of care that prevail in their industry.
-The standards vary by professional.
-In many industries, professionals are expected to act like a reasonable person in a similar situation with equivalent education and experience.
+In many industries, professionals are expected to act as a reasonable person would behave in a similar situation with equivalent education and experience.

 Virtually any business that performs a service or provides advice in exchange for a fee may have a professional liability exposure.
 Here is an example.